 What I’ll mostly remember about my first visit to Morocco will be the reception: two stops by policemen one afternoon, and a pair of roadside random checks on another.
+And that was just on the first two days.

 Let me be clear: I’m not in any way suggesting that this north African Kingdom, the USA’s closest ally in the region whose No. 2 industry is tourism, is a police state.
 This is merely anecdotal evidence underscoring my uncanny ability to attract police wherever I go.